 \section{Concluding remarks}

-This work provided a fundamental understanding of degenerate metric resolvent and its associated convergence issue.
-Our results can be further exemplified with more applications: \begin{itemize} \item Analyze the existence and uniqueness of solution to the general regularized least-squares problem: $\min_{x\in\R^n} f(x)+\frac{1}{2}\|Ax-b\|^2$, particularly generalized lasso (corresponding to $f=\|D\cdot\|_1$), and make close connections to \cite{fadili_cone}.
+This work provided a fundamental understanding of degenerate preconditioner and its associated convergence issue.
+The applications of ALM and DRS have been extended to non-convex problems under restricted maximal monotonicity.
+Our results could be further exemplified with more scenarios, for example: \begin{itemize} \item Analyze the existence and uniqueness of solution to the general regularized least-squares problem: $\min_{x\in\R^n} f(x)+\frac{1}{2}\|Ax-b\|^2$, particularly generalized lasso (corresponding to $f=\|D\cdot\|_1$), and make close connections to \cite{fadili_cone}.